Charitable Remainder Trust

 Give and Receive Income with a Charitable Remainder Trust

 Similar to a charitable gift annuity, with a charitable remainder trust you make a gift and receive lifetime income.
 But because it is a tax-exempt entity, capital gains tax is avoided when appreciated assets are transferred to the trust and when they are sold by the trust.
-As a result, the full market value of the asset is put to work first for you and ultimately for the Adler School.
+As a result, the full market value of the asset is put to work first for you and ultimately for Adler University.
 In addition, you receive an income tax charitable deduction for a portion of the trust funding amount, which can be used immediately to save on income taxes.

 How it works: